 How much does WordPress cost?
 Glad you asked!

-- Domain name registration – less than $15/year.
+- Domain name registration – less than $20/year.

 - Themes to change the look of your site – free.
-Once again, you can purchase upgraded themes, which we have done.
-They can run $50 or less and include support.
-The two themes that come with each WordPress install are pretty good.
+Once again, thousands of free ones to choose from or you can purchase upgraded themes.
+They can run $50 or less and usually include support.

 - Content – free.
 You do it yourself.
-You can hire it done, but we don’t recommend it.
-You may want to hire an editor to touch things up – around $25-40/hour.
+Of course, you can hire someone to do it, but you’ll still need to ensure it is expressing what you want, and in your style.
+You may want to hire an editor to clean things up – about $25-50/hour.

 - Images – free.
-You can purchase terrific images online, often for less than a couple dollars each.
-But the commons is so huge, it’s hardly necessary in most cases.
+You can go to sites like pixabay.com which offers royalty-free stock photos and videos.
+You can also purchase terrific images online, often for less than a couple dollars each.